TarikVu/FlexPoint/README.md

 ### <a name="integration-testing"></a> Integration Testing

-### Section for developer notes:
+### Dev Log:

 11/7:
-project setup and initial pull
+- Project setup and initial pull

 11/8:
 - Able to pull from the Open api
 - Added simple UI to display the parsed data and query
 - Added unit tests for api handler

+11/9:
+- Refactored from MVC to MVVM
+- Added Responsive image changes for Muscle Group Diagram
+- Added a Loading indicator
+- Added .png Assets to UI
+- Displays All workouts from a Muscle Group by utilizing "NextPage" In JSon